hph/ormur/README.md

 const user = new User({ name: 'Example', email: 'example@example.com', password: 'password' });

-// Save the user and print the id created by the database. user.save().then(user => console.log(user.id));
+// Save the user and print the id created by the database.
+// The name of the class is pluralized and snake_cased by Ormur to get the table name. user.save().then(user => console.log(user.id));

 // Find a user by id and print it.